gordonbanderson/silverstripe-elastica/docs/en/Usage.md

 ##PHP Level Configuration
 ###Searchable Fields
+Adding fields of an object class to an index can be done in one of two ways, updating the static variable
-To add special fields to the index, just update $searchable_fields of an object:
+$searchable_fields of an object.

+Note that after every change to your data model you should execute the `SilverStripe-Elastica-ReindexTask`, see below.

+###Purely PHP
 ```php
 	class YourPage extends Page
 	{